Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 So we make a `components/Meta` directory and add an `index.js`.
 It makes importing easier.

-{crop-start: 5, crop-end: 6, format: javascript}
+{crop-start: 5, crop-end: 6, format: javascript, line-numbers: false}
 ![Meta index.js](code_samples/es6v2/components/Meta/index.js)

 You're right, using re-exports looks better than the roundabout way we used in `Histogram/index.js`.
 Lesson learned.